 A healthy diet should consist of 55 percent complex carbs (oatmeal, rice, quinoa, sweet potatoes) 27 percent protein (lean beef, fish, chicken) and 18 percent healthy fats (olive oil, avocado, coconut oil, natural nut butters).

 Jump on joint health

 If you find that higher impact activities such as running or step class don’t feel as good as they used to, your connective tissues may be to blame.
 Joints become less elastic over time, causing discomfort and stiffness that can affect not just exercise, but movement in general.
 Try switching things up for your cardio workouts with lower-impact exercises like biking or swimming.
-You might also add a joint-health supplement to your daily regimen.
+You might also add a glucosamine & chondroitin supplement or natural herb to your daily regimen.